 MOC On-Demand: 10992-Integrating On-Premises Core Infrastructure with Microsoft Azure Course Outline

-*** Note: This is an On-Demand Self Study Class, 3-days of content, $995 ***
+*** Note: This is an On-Demand Self Study Class, 3-days of content, 90-days unlimited access, $995 ***

 You can take this class at any time; there are no set dates.
 It covers the same content as the 3-day instructor-led class of the same name.
 The cost for this MOC On-Demand class is $995.
 (Microsoft Enterprise customers paying with Software Assurance Vouchers, see SATV Payment note below.)
 In all cases, customers must call us directly to purchase this class at 800-288-8221.